Asymmetries of Service: Interdependence and Synchronicity: Non-Monotonic System Performance from Monotonic Agent Slowdown

 \begin{corollary} The guaranteed and idealized service rates are lower and upper bounds, respectively, for the agent's throughput:

 for every concurrency level $\mathcal{K}$. \end{corollary}

 Naturally, the intuition for Corollary~\ref{rateBound}, and thus also the intuition for the names for $\mathcal{G}(\cdot)$ and $\mathcal{I}(\cdot)$, is identical to that of Proposition~\ref{boundProp}.
 The guaranteed service rate, meaning the slowest that the throughput will be, occurs when the agent works with each customer in successive fashion.
-Similarly, the idealized service rate, or the fastest that the throughput can be, occurs when the parties work simultaneously.
-Of course, reality lies somewhere in the middle: at some points in some service, there is overlap among the successive contribution times, and at other times there will be no overlap at all.
-However, again as a reflection of Proposition~\ref{boundProp}, Equations~\eqref{gDefEq} and~\eqref{iDefEq} show that the agent-side slowdown effect does not tell the full story alone for the shape of the throughput.
-Instead, just as the service duration depends on both the customer and the agent, the throughput is shaped by both sides of each service interaction.
+Similarly, the idealized service rate, or the fastest that the throughput can be, occurs when the parties work simultaneously. \editTwo{Of course, as exemplified in the telephone wires of Figures~\ref{telephoneFig} and~\ref{fig:convAll}}, reality lies somewhere in the middle: at some times, there may be overlap among the successive contributions, and at other times there will be no overlap at all.

 This leads us now to a sequence of our main and most general results for the concurrency-driven throughput, in which we prove the existence of an $\IU$-shaped throughput and demonstrate its managerial implications.
 In Theorem~\ref{iuThm}, we begin by providing first-principles conditions for this metric to exhibit an $\IU$-shape.